Top 50 “Russian” Romance Scammer Names & Patterns (Updated 2025)

 1. Reverse-search her photos.
 If the same shots appear under other names or cities, stop.

 2. Ask for a personalized selfie-video.
-Your first name + today’s date spoken on camera, in normal light, showing a quick room scan.
+Your first name plus today’s date spoken on camera, in normal light, with a quick room scan.

 3. Request a new photo with a paper note.
-Your name + today’s date, no filters, no heavy makeup, not a mirror selfie.
+Your name plus today’s date, no filters, no heavy makeup, not a mirror selfie.

 4. Confirm identity signals.
-Does the story (age, job, city, schedule) stay consistent for two weeks?
+Does the story about age, job, city, and schedule stay consistent for two weeks?

-5. Verify documents and numbers properly.
-Don’t trust a single passport/visa image.
-Get a professional review when money, travel, or visas are mentioned.
+5. Verify documents properly.
+Do not trust a single passport or visa image.
+Get a proper review when money, travel, or visas are mentioned.

 Ready for a clear answer?
 Start a Profile Check (Dating Sites) — private 24-hour report.